Rutujapingale10/Multithreading/README.md

 # By function pointer

-We can define collable function with the function pointer once we define the function then we can create thread object and pass function name as parameter and remaining parameter after that by simply using , in paranthesisi.
+We can define collable function with the function pointer once we define the function then we can create thread object and pass function name as parameter and remaining parameter after that by simply using , in paranthesis. void fun(int x)
+{
+}
+std::thread t1(fun,3);

 # By Using Lambda Expression
 it is similar like function pointer